 We know Exacme as a manufacturer of value, sturdily built trampolines.
 This makes their foray into the world od ‘luxury’ trampolines a bit odd.
-The name surprised us, until we saw the unit itself.
+The name surprised us, until we saw the unit itself, which actually is their L series of trampolines.
 Apparently, their definition of ‘luxury’ is as modest as the asking price.
-While we were imagining the likes of Vuly 2 or Acon trampoline, we got a slightly upgraded regular trampoline.
+While we were imagining the likes of SkyBound Stratos or Acon trampoline, we got a slightly upgraded regular trampoline.
 But that’s not bad at all!
 Read on!

 Recommended Age: 12 – 99